lissentfrom/ragollama/README.md

-Initial try to use Ollama for on-premise RAG
+Follow an example, initial try to use Ollama for on-premise RAG